What are masala bonds? Why are its characteristics? Read further to know more.

 Note: The Chinese bonds are named Dim-sum bonds after a popular dish in Hong Kong.
 The Japanese bonds are named Samurai after the country’s warrior class.

-According to the latest data from the commerce ministry and the Reserve Bank of India (RBI), a $5.5-billion equivalent of masala bonds have already been issued.
+According to the latest data from the commerce ministry and the Reserve Bank of India (RBI), a $5.5-billion equivalent of masala bonds has already been issued.

 Offshore rupee liquidity and secondary market trading are needed to be established for the masala bond market to become a sustainable source of funding for Indian issuers.
 An increase in secondary trading will happen when the number of issuances increases.
 This will help in setting a benchmark for future deals.